EddieDover/mothership-crew-relationships/README.md

 6. **History** - Past connections and experiences
 7. **Conflict** - Tensions and rivalries
 8. **Family & Kin** - Blood relations and family ties

-## Credits

-**Author:** Eddie Dover

-- Email: ed@eddiedover.dev
-- Discord: EddieDover

-## License

-This module is provided as-is for use with Foundry VTT and the Mothership RPG system.